 - Volunteers are vital to fighting hunger.
 Our volunteers are the backbone of our efforts, during the last fiscal year our volunteers contributed 18,516 hours to the GVFB.
 If you multiply those hours by $8.15 an hour that is an in-kind donation of $150,906.

-Our nutrition outreach programs provide direct services for individuals, seniors, and families with children.
+These programs provide direct services for individuals, seniors, and families with children.

 - 700 kids participate in our KidsPack Program and receive an assortment of healthy meals to take home for the weekend.